pluma/fynx/README.md

 Registers the listener on `componentDidMount` and unregisters it on `componentWillUnmount`.

+## connectProp(propName, name):Mixin

+Creates a React mixin that updates the component's state by setting `name` to the value of the store in the prop `propName` whenever the store's value changes.

+Automatically adds the store's current value to the component's initial state and reacts to prop changes.

+Registers the listener on `componentDidMount` and unregisters it on `componentWillUnmount`.

 # License

 The MIT/Expat license.
 For more information, see http://foss-haas.mit-license.org/ or the accompanying [LICENSE](https://github.com/foss-haas/flox/blob/master/LICENSE) file.